 The LE fellowship is designed for leaders in the organization who manage or support staff members as a core part of their job responsibilities.
 Specifically, the ideal candidate for the Leading Excellence fellowship will meet the following criteria:

-- Candidates must hold a leadership position within the organization for 2017-2018 that requires them to manage or support other individuals.
+- Candidates must hold a leadership position within the organization that requires them to manage or support other individuals.
 Examples include, but are not limited to, the following:

-- GLC, DOS, DOI, IC, ISS, CL, CS, Principals, new School Directors or Assistant School Directors, and Directors in the Home Office.
+- Current Advanced teachers, GLC, DOS, DOI, IC, ISS, CL, CS, Principals, new School Directors or Assistant School Directors, and Directors in the Home Office.
 The fellowship is especially pertinent to those leaders who have a minimum of 1-2 years of experience in their current roles.

 - Ability to manage rigorous deliverables in addition to your job responsibilities and balance the time commitments of the fellowship with those of your role.